UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-isometries.lagda.md

             ( f))
           ( is-equiv-Prop
             ( map-isometry-Metric-Space A B f))
-          ( is-equiv-is-iso-precatory-isometry-Metric-Space A B f)
+          ( is-equiv-is-iso-isometry-Metric-Space A B f)
           ( is-iso-precategory-is-equiv-isometry-Metric-Space A B f))
 ```